Increase DR score red

 6. When the story goes live, you’ll get a backlink.

-While Connectively is easy to use, it is also very competitive and many people reply to each request.
+While HARO is easy to use, it is also very competitive, and many people reply to each request.

-Take a look at our guide for using Connectively to build links for more insight into this strategy.
+Take a look at our guide for using HARO to build links for more insight into this strategy.

-First, you have to avoid spammy sites that would accept any guest blog post in exchange for a fee.
+First, avoid spammy sites that would accept any guest blog post in exchange for a fee.
 Instead, look for quality sites with a high DA, an engaged audience, and real traffic.

 Sometimes such sites will have a “Write for Us” or “Contribute” section on their website, but they often won’t.

-You then need to pitch quality articles that will genuinely add value for the website’s readers.
+You then need to pitch quality articles that genuinely add value for the website’s readers.

 Here are two examples of high-DA sites that accept quality articles.